rgreminger/tilburg-science-hub/docs/workflow/index.md

 The following pages should help you to get introduced to a few principles of a project management.

+!!! tip "Configure your computer"
+    - Note that to implement our workflow suggestions, your computer needs to be configured properly - so we [suggest you to do that first](../setup/index.md).
+    - Of course, you need not to install all software tools - but pick *at least* your statistical software package (e.g., [we use R](../setup/R.md), but others prefer [Stata](../setup/stata.md)), [Python](../setup/python.md), and [`make`](../setup/make.md).

 !!! tip "Tips"
     * We may sometimes sound a bit dogmatic (e.g., you must do this or that).
 Some of our instructions will only make sense to you after a while.
 So, please stick with our recommendations during the course of your first few projects.
 Later on, take the liberty to re-design the workflows to your needs.
     * Consider adopting our suggestions **gradually**